uamuzibora/uamuzibora.org/_posts/2013-11-04-sms-reminders.md

 ---
 layout: post
 title: Introducing SMS reminders
-author: John
+author: Uamuzi Bora
 ---

 We are delighted to introduce SMS reminders to our programming!

-The HIV EMR automatically screens every patient record every 24 hours to review a whole variety of administrative and clinical indicators.
+The HIV EMR automatically screens every patient record every 24 hours to review a number of administrative and clinical indicators.
 We also check to see if any patient has missed their clinic appointment by two weeks and if they have, we send an automated text message reminder to inform them to return to clinic.
 We also inform every patient one day in advance of their booked clinic appointment.

 We only send SMS reminders if the patient has consented to receive them at a previous clinic appointment.